Soap: Non-toilet soaps

-A cation from an organic base such as ammonium can be used instead of a metal; ammonium nonanoate is an ammonium-based soap that is used as an herbicide.
+A cation from an organic base such as ammonium can be used instead of a metal.
+Ammonium nonanoate is an ammonium-based soap that is used as a herbicide.

 Another class of non-toilet soaps are resin soaps, which are produced in the paper industry by the action of tree rosin with alkaline reagents used to separate cellulose from raw wood.
 A major component of such soaps is the sodium salt of abietic acid.
 Resin soaps are used as emulsifiers.

 Soapmaking

-The production of toilet soaps usually entails saponification of triglycerides, which are vegetable or animal oils and fats.
+The production of toilet soaps usually entails the saponification of triglycerides, which are vegetable or animal oils and fats.
 An alkaline solution (often lye) induces saponification whereby the triglyceride fats first hydrolyze into salts of fatty acids.
-Glycerol (glycerin) is liberated.
-The glycerin is sometimes left in the soap product as a softening agent, although it is sometimes separated.
-Handmade soap can differ from industrially made soap in that an excess of fat or coconut oil beyond that needed to consume the alkali is used (in a cold-pour process, this excess fat is called "superfatting"), and the glycerol left in acts as a moisturizing agent.
-However, the glycerine also makes the soap softer.
-The addition of glycerol and processing of this soap produces glycerin soap.
-Superfatted soap is more skin-friendly than one without extra fat, although it can leave a "greasy" feel.
-Sometimes, an emollient is added, such as jojoba oil or shea butter.
+Glycerol (glycerin) is then liberated.
+The glycerin is sometimes left in the soap product as a softening agent, making the soap itself softer, although it is occasionally separated.
+The addition of glycerol and the processing of this soap produces glycerin soap.

+Additives

 Sand or pumice may be added to produce a scouring soap.
 The scouring agents serve to remove dead cells from the skin surface being cleaned.
 This process is called exfoliation.

 To make antibacterial soap, compounds such as triclosan or triclocarban can be added.
 There is some concern that use of antibacterial soaps and other products might encourage antimicrobial resistance in microorganisms.

 The type of alkali metal used determines the kind of soap product.
-Sodium soaps, prepared from sodium hydroxide (soda lye), are firm, whereas potassium soaps, derived from potassium hydroxide (potash lye), are softer or often liquid.
+Sodium soaps prepared from sodium hydroxide (soda lye) are firm, whereas potassium soaps, derived from potassium hydroxide (potash lye), are softer or often liquid.
 Historically, potassium hydroxide was extracted from the ashes of bracken or other plants.
-Lithium soaps also tend to be hard.
-These are used exclusively in greases.
+Lithium soaps also tend to be hard and are used almost exclusively in greases.

 For making toilet soaps, triglycerides (oils and fats) are derived from coconut, olive, or palm oils, as well as tallow.
 Triglyceride is the chemical name for the triesters of fatty acids and glycerin.
-Tallow, i.e., rendered fat, is the most available triglyceride from animals.
-Hence, the fat compound in many soap is known as sodium tallowate.
+Tallow, rendered fat, is the most available triglyceride from animals.
+Hence, the fat compound in many soaps is known as sodium tallowate.
 Each species offers quite different fatty acid content, resulting in soaps of distinct feel.
 The seed oils give softer but milder soaps.
 Soap made from pure olive oil, sometimes called Castile soap or Marseille soap, is reputed for its particular mildness.
 The term "Castile" is also sometimes applied to soaps from a mixture of oils with a high percentage of olive oil.